Dave Ramsey’s Baby Step Hacks to Stop Being Broke

-Not only does Dave have New York Times Bestselling books he also created a class called “Financial Peace University” where he teaches live or video version of his baby steps method for becoming debt free and building wealth.
+Not only does Dave have New York Times Bestselling books he also created a class called “Financial Peace University” where he teaches live or video versions of his baby steps method for becoming debt-free and building wealth.

 His ideas vary from other personal finance writers, that may tell you to pay off your high-interest bills first.
 Dave, however, advises people to start with their smallest debt amount to feel a sense of accomplishment.
 He advises using his “Baby Steps” to help pay off debt and build savings.
 After paying off that first debt, continue paying your next smallest debt but add the amount you were paying in the first, hence the term “debt snowball.”

 In his book Financial Peace, he discusses these steps and emphasizes and explains his Baby Steps method.
-His classes “Financial Peace University” expands on his baby steps and debt snowball method.
+His class “Financial Peace University” expands on his baby steps and the debt snowball method.